 - Violence Recovery Program, 16 Haviland Street, Boston MA 671-267-0159

 - Advocacy for ending abuse in BGLTQ, poly-amorous and SM communities.
 1-800-742-4911

 Transgender Law Center

 - Legal Assistance: Danny Kirchoff, Client Advocate, 415-865-0176 x306

 For additional university offices, local agencies, and national organizations, check out our Resources section.

-For more information on recent research check out, the National Intimate Partner and Sexual Violence Survey (2010), National Violence Against Women Survey and Injustice at Every Turn: A Report of the National Transgender Discrimination Survey.
+For more information on recent research and statistics, you can check out the National Intimate Partner and Sexual Violence Survey (2010), National Violence Against Women Survey and Injustice at Every Turn: A Report of the National Transgender Discrimination Survey.